Lazar Jovanović (footballer, born 2006): Vojvodina

 In late December 2022, Jovanović signed his first professional contract with Vojvodina, penning a three-year deal with the club.
-On 30 July 2023, Jovanović made his first-team debut, replacing another first-team debutant Stefan Bukinac in the 72nd minute, in a 0:5 away loss to Red Star Belgrade.
+On 30 July 2023, Jovanović made his first-team debut, replacing another first-team debutant Stefan Bukinac in the 72nd minute, in a 0–5 away loss to Red Star Belgrade.
 He scored for the first time in the Serbian SuperLiga in March 2024 against FK Voždovac.

 Red Star Belgrade

 In the summer of 2024, Jovanović moved to Red Star Belgrade.

 Loan to OFK Beograd

 In February 2025, Jovanović was loaned out to OFK Beograd until the end of the season.

 VfB Stuttgart

 On 8 July 2025, Jovanović signed a four-year-contract with VfB Stuttgart.

+Udinese

+On 1 September 2026, Jovanović moved to Udinese in Italy on a five-year contract.